menu

 Demographics

-The rate of college-level education in Hamburg is quite a bit lower than the national average among all cities of 21.84%: just 10.44% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hamburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.44% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Hamburg in 2022 was $30,295, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $121,180 for a family of four.
 However, Hamburg contains both very wealthy and poor people as well.